RESQUE-Framework/RESQUER/README.md

 ## How to preview the dashboard:

-Install the development version from GitHub with:
+Install the development versions from GitHub with:

 ```
 install.packages("remotes")
+remotes::install_github("nicebread/OAmetrics")
 remotes::install_github("nicebread/RESQUER")
 ```